Eye Drops for Glaucoma

 If you think you may need eye drops to control your glaucoma, get in touch with Elmquist Eye Group in Cape Coral or Fort Myers to discuss your treatment options.

-The team at Elmquist Eye Group, which includes partner, Kate Wagner, OD, and associates Nina Burt, OD and Sarah Eccles-Brown, MD, has served Lee County since 1992.
+Ophthalmologist, Yasaira Rodriguez, MD, alongside optometrists, Kate Wagner, OD, and Nina Burt, OD treat a wide range of conditions.
 Our state-of-the-art facilities are equipped with the latest in diagnostic and laser technology, and our commitment to high-quality care sets us apart.

 Comprehensive dilated eye exams are the best way to detect glaucoma; a glaucoma screening that checks only the pressure of the eye is not sufficient.